 All figures and graphs are reformatted to the standard style of the journal.
 If a manuscript includes such submission, particularly if exported from a spreadsheet (for example Microsoft Excel), a copy of the original data (or numbers) would assist the editorial process.

 Copies of original photographs, as a JPEG or TIFF file, should be included as a separate enclosure, rather than embedding pictures within the text of the manuscript.

 Tables, Figures and Graphs

-Please submit any figures, graphs and images as separately attached files rather than embedding non-word files into the Word document.
+Please submit any figures, graphs and images as separately attached files rather than embedding non-word files into the word manuscript document.
 Tables constructed in MS Word can be left in their original MS Word file including the manuscript if this is where they were drawn.

-Figures and graphs can be presented in STRONG colour (please avoid tints and shades which may be too light to view onscreen in tablets).
-Try to avoid 3-d effects etc. Figures and graphs may be redrawn if the quality is not in keeping with the Journal.
+Figures and graphs can be presented in colour but try to avoid 3-d effects, shading etc. Figures and graphs may be redrawn if the quality is not in keeping with the Journal.
 Please make it clear within the manuscript text where you would like tables, graphs or images to be placed in the finished article with the use of a brief explanatory legend in the manuscript file where you wish the item to be placed, e.g.

 Table 1.
 Patient demographic details.

 Figure 1.
 Proportion of procedures performed as a day-case each year between 2005 and 2018.